 Balladeer’s Blog reviews another psychotronic film starring the one, the only Robert Ginty!
 FOR MORE ROBERT GINTY REVIEWS CLICK HERE

-Naturally other parties are after the bullion bonanza, too, like drug dealers, international mercenaries and a corrupt communist official.
+Naturally other parties are after the bullion bonanza, too, like drug dealers, a man who needs gold to make a gold dress to win his intended bride (?) and a corrupt communist General.
 The commie with decidedly capitalist leanings is one of the most memorable villains in B-Movie history!

-Not only does he viciously abuse women and shoot his own men at the drop of a hat but he sports a wooden leg just for good measure.
-The pig takes off the wooden leg when having his way with his female victims and after one such ugly incident his pet dog runs off with the wooden leg before our villain can reattach it!
+Not only does he use a whip like Indiana Jones, viciously abuse women and shoot his own men at the drop of a hat but he sports a wooden leg just for good measure.
+The pig takes off the wooden leg when having his way with his female victims and after one such ugly incident a dog runs off with the wooden leg before our villain can reattach it!
 That scene definitely stays with you.

-In addition to fighting off international thugs for the shipment of gold, Ginty and company also clash with oversized, obviously fake vampire bats in an unintentionally hilarious moment.
+In addition to fighting off international thugs for the shipment of gold, Ginty and company also clash with oversized, obviously fake vampire bats in some unintentionally hilarious moments.
 On top of that, characters seem to be getting dubbed by different people at different parts of the movie, which will keep you laughing.

 The Gintiest scene of them all finds our hero riding a souped-up motorcycle which shoots missiles like his bike in WOTLW, but instead of a talking computer named Einstein THIS motorcycle has wings which let it para-sail its way around.